YT37/PythonCodes/README.md

 - These are small projects or code snippets from diffrent tutorials.

 # Requirements
- - Python 3.x
- - NEAT
- - PyGame
+ - They are in their respective folders

  # Instructions To Use
-   - **Intrucstions are in their respective folders**
+   - They are in their respective folders